gajus/fastify-webpack-hot/.README/README.md

 })
 ```

-Note: You may also try using `fastify-compress`, however, beware of the outstanding issue that may cause the server to crash ([fastify-compress#215](https://github.com/fastify/fastify-compress/issues/215)).

 ## Project Setup Examples

 These are complete project setup examples that you can run locally to evaluate `fastify-webpack-hot` plugin: